eduvpn/documentation/FIREWALL.md

     -A FORWARD -j REJECT --reject-with icmp-host-prohibited

 This allows all traffic to and from the VPN clients.
 This is fine in case NAT is used.
-For [Public IP Addresses](PUBLIC_ADDR.md) we will explain how to restrict this further.
+When issuing [Public IP Addresses](#public-ip-addresses) to VPN clients, see below.

 ## Using SNAT